Superficial FASCIA

 Anatomy📖ZINE

-Your course manual.
-A deep dive into the superficial fascia and the subcutaneous tissue it organizes: its architecture, its composition, its many roles, and why it matters to every hands-on therapist.
-As always, its rounded in current research and rich with dissection lab imagery.
+COURSE MANUAL: A deep dive into the superficial fascia and the subcutaneous tissue it organizes: its architecture, its composition, its many roles, and why it matters to every hands-on therapist.
+As always, its grounded in current research and rich with dissection lab imagery.

 Anatomy🎬BRIEF